ljunggren/boozang-docs/README.md

 ###### Getting the latest image

-The boozang-runner image will be cached so to make sure you are running the latest Docker image, type
+The boozang-runner image will be cached, so to make sure you are running the latest Docker image, type

 `docker pull styrman/boozang-runner:latest`